techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 string locale
 ```

 The current locale.
 Refer to [`ThemeApi.ThemeL10n`](#class-themeapithemel10n) for more details on localization.
-Call `tm.l10n.ApplyLocale()` to apply this.
+If your theme uses `ThemeApi.ThemeL10n`, you need to call `tm.l10n.ApplyLocale()` to apply this.

-Note that, even if your theme does not use `ThemeApi.ThemeL10n`, this setting still applies to things outside of your theme, such as the boot screen and the editor.
+Note that, even if your theme does not use `ThemeApi.ThemeL10n`, this setting still applies to things outside of your theme, such as the boot screen and the editor, but you don't need to call `tm.l10n.ApplyLocale()`.

 ```
 string noteSkin